 1. Analyze Your Pie Charts

-The first step in creating a plan for growth is to analyze your business as it is currently operating to get a full picture of the areas your business that are healthy and those with room for improvement.
-Completing a deep analysis of your business will help you map out future goals; to get a full picture of your business’ health, you should:
+Yes—the pun is intended for this step.
+The first step in creating a plan for growth is to analyze your business as it is currently operating.
+This will give you a full picture of the areas of your business that are healthy and those with room for improvement.
+Completing a deep analysis of your business will help you map out future goals.
+To get a full picture of your business’ health, you should:

 Review your sales history for trends.
 For example, identify your best-selling cupcakes or pies, and also clearly understand which flavors are not performing well.
 With robust reporting tools, you can analyze every item on your menu, see what sells and what doesn’t, and swap items in and out of your menu based on historical performance.
-Have lots of leftover banana snickerdoodles each evening at close?
-As much as you love it, it may be time to take flavor off the menu.
+Have lots of leftover banana nut cookies each evening at close?
+Even if you love the offering, it may be time to take that flavor off the menu.

 Are You Maximizing Your Ingredients?

 Do you know what your weekly waste is?
 Do you consistently have leftover baked goods that get thrown away at the end of the day?
 The way to combat and keep your food waste low is to actively manage inventory levels.
 Keeping up with your inventory has many benefits including enabling you to:

 - Track expected use of ingredients